GoogleChrome/developer.chrome.com/site/en/blog/fledge-api/index.md

 through marketplaces called ad exchanges, and DSPs decide programmatically which available ad impression makes most sense for an advertiser to buy.

-A _Supply-side platform_ (SSP) is an adtech service used to automate selling ad inventory.
+A _supply-side platform_ (SSP) is an adtech service used to automate selling ad inventory.
 SSPs allow publishers to offer their inventory (empty rectangles where ads will go) to multiple ad exchanges, DSPs, and networks.
 This enables a wide range of potential buyers to bid for ad space.
 {% endAside %}